tjsturos/qtools-bootstrap/README.md

 bash ~/qtools-bootstrap/uninstall.sh
 ```

 The uninstallation process will ask you which components you want to remove, allowing you to keep certain parts of the setup if desired.
+This includes:

+- The qtools-bootstrap repository
+- The ceremonyclient directory
+- The systemd service
+- Cron jobs
+- Aliases (manage-bootstrap and update-bootstrap)
+- Auto-completion for manage-bootstrap

+You can choose to remove any combination of these components.
+The auto-completion for manage-bootstrap will be automatically removed if you choose to remove either the qtools-bootstrap repository or the aliases.
+If you keep both the repository and the aliases, you'll be given a separate option to remove the auto-completion.

 ## Automatic Updates